Student Environment Centre

 v.
 To be a visible presence on campus.

 a.
-An active member shall be defined as an individual who attends a minimum of one (1) meeting a month.
+An active member shall be defined as an individual who attends a minimum of one (1) meeting every academic year.
 After attending one meeting, these individuals have the power to vote.

 b.
 Meetings that are eligible for the “active member” requirement include weekly meetings, Annual General Meetings, subcommittee meetings, and event planning meetings.